Vaskonti/CharCraft/README.md

-Run in the main dir of the project: npm install npm install --save-dev jest npm install --save-dev jest-environment-jsdom npm install @babel/core @babel/preset-env babel-jest --save-dev
+Run in the main dir of the project: npm install

 Then to run the tests:
 npm test

+If the packages do not install with npm install, do:

+npm install --save-dev jest
+npm install --save-dev jest-environment-jsdom npm install @babel/core @babel/preset-env babel-jest --save-dev